mattermost/mattermost-handbook/operations/workplace/it/hardware-&-software-purchases.md

 #### Desktop \(business computer\)

 Desktops may be requested alongside a laptop for **engineering** roles.
 To request a desktop, email a request to your manager with the subject `Desktop for Approval`.
 Include IT for approval tracking by cc'ing daniel.sischy@mattermost.com.
 If your manager approves, a request should be sent to Joram Wilander, Director of Engineering, for budget review and need.
-If you receive both approvals, you may formally request a desktop through the [Desktop Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe2_21Jllo8kztsnhhF_Xre9iOiPoeELUWwYziCDB25y68Wpw/viewform).
+If you receive both approvals, you may formally request a desktop through the [Hardware Request Form](https://mattermost.atlassian.net/servicedesk/customer/portal/6/group/21/create/61).
 Estimated delivery time will be communicated by IT once the order has been placed, but expect on average 1-4 week delivery window.

 We offer three desktop options.
 The specifications below are those we believe are needed for you to do your best work at Mattermost, but they are not a hard ceiling.
-If you need upgraded specifications, outline them within the [Desktop Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe2_21Jllo8kztsnhhF_Xre9iOiPoeELUWwYziCDB25y68Wpw/viewform).
+If you need upgraded specifications, outline them within the [Hardware Request Form](https://mattermost.atlassian.net/servicedesk/customer/portal/6/group/21/create/61).

 * **Mac:**
   * Mac Studio